Sun-Helloworld/COVAP/README.md

-# OGC: Overlapping-Aware Gradient Compression for Near-Linear Scaling Data Parallel Training
+# Near-Linear Scaling Data Parallel Training with Overlapping-Aware Gradient Compression
 ## Setup the environment
 To install Pytorch: